top of page

 Aristotle (384 - 322 BCE) discusses mead made in Illiria in his Meteorologica and elsewhere, while Pliny the Elder (23 - 79 CE) called mead militites in his Naturalis Historia and differentiated wine sweetened with honey or "honey-wine" from mead.

-Traditional mead-making is documented by the naturalist Columella.
-His record of a recipe for mead appears in De re rustica ("On Rural Affairs"), c.
-60 CE.
+Traditional mead-making in antiquity is documented by the Spanish naturalist Columella.
+His record of a recipe for mead appears in De re rustica (On Rural Affairs), c.
+60 AD.

 Take rainwater kept for several years, and mix a sextarius of this water with a [Roman - 330 g (11.6 oz)] pound of honey.
 For weaker mead, mix a sextarius of water with nine ounces of honey.
 The whole is exposed to sun for 40 days then left on a shelf near the fire.
 If you have no rain water, boil spring water.

 The aging of mead is important to sedentary cultures, bringing a higher trade value.
-Like wine, mead is aged 2-3 years.
+Mead is aged 2-3 years.
 Early mead-makers or nomadic mead-hunters don't have time to wait.
-They raid wild beehives for succulent honey while on the road.
+They raid wild beehives for succulent honey and wild mead while on the road.

 READ: Reiker For Hire - Victorian Detective Murder Mysteries